 Once seated, please do not switch to another table and please do not move any furniture

-Our pub is an adult environment, but if your visit includes children, they must always remain seated with you, they are not permitted to run around the garden or premises and must be supervised when using the toilet - click here for our general stance regarding visits with children!
+Our pub is an adult environment, families with small children are discouraged unless parents are confident that they will remain seated with them at ALL times and must be supervised when using the toilet - click here for our general stance regarding visits with children!

 Dogs are welcome, but please keep on a lead

 Wash or sanitise your hands at all opportunities to do so

 Most importantly always keep your common sense and respect for others intact —we’re trying our utmost to operate a safe, friendly and welcoming environment which in turn will help us survive these trying times - you will be asked to leave should we feel that you or any member of your party may be jeopardising that at any time

 NEW OPENING TIMES: